-In a case we acted on recently, the victim cycled off after a collision without taking the driver’s details only to find a few hundred yards down the road that they had fractured their collar bone.
+In one of our client’s cases, the victim cycled off after a collision without taking the driver’s details only to find a few hundred yards down the road that they had fractured their collar bone.

 It is vital that cyclists involved in a collision get the registration number of the offending car in order to trace the driver.
 They should also contact the police if they suspect they have been injured or if the driver refuses to provide their details.

 Before you go out on your bike always:

 - Save your local work/home police station number and save the non-emergency police number 101 in your phone.

 - Know your route, so if you have to call your own ambulance or police you can tell them where you are.